teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 | The *idea* of a karate style fighting game. | The *expression* of E. Honda’s "100 hand slap." |
 | A puzzle where users try to manipulate falling shapes to create gapless rows. | The specific style, design, shape, and movement of the shapes in Tetris |

 **Merger Rule**.
-If there is only one way to express a particular idea, then idea and expression "merge" and *neither* will be copyrightable.
-Be careful about merger rule decisions in old video game cases, where technology severely  limited the ways that ideas could be expressed.
-With modern technology, merger is less likely to apply.
+If a particular idea can only be expressed in one way, then idea and expression "merge" and *neither* is copyrightable.
+Be careful about merger rule decisions in old video game cases, where early technology severely  limited the manners in which an idea could be expressed.
+With modern video game technology, merger is less likely to apply.

 **Thin Copyright for Realistic Simulations**.
 Games that closely simulate real life receive weaker copyright protection.
 The more creative, abstract and original the game elements, the stronger the copyright.
 Video games that simulate sports or pre-existing card games get "thin" copyright protection -- protection against identical clones only.